 If they can make the highest upfront payment

 If your student has enough money saved up to cover the program tuition and supplies, as well as living expenses such as rent and groceries, we would suggest they make the full tuition payment — while this option does have the highest upfront cost, they won’t owe any money in interest, and they won’t have to worry about making monthly payments.
 And in your case, your school will get the full tuition payment right away and won’t have to worry about missed or late payments in the future!

 If they need to break up payments, but don’t want to pay interest

 Many students, though, will be unable to make the financial commitment of full upfront payments.
 For these students, it can be beneficial to provide options to break up tuition into smaller amounts.
 Schools can manage these plans in-house, or they can use a third party to manage payments.
 For example, Climb offers two no-interest, no-fee payment options that schools can provide their learners:

 For those who need to break up payments into smaller amounts, Climb also offers a 0% interest, no-fee loan option.
-Pathway Payments are spread out over a longer period of time than Pay-as-you-go, so students’ monthly payments are lower.
+0% Interest Financing is spread out over a longer period of time than Interest-Free Recurring Payments, so students’ monthly payments are lower.
 With this loan, though, a hard credit pull is performed, so their credit score may be impacted.

 If they would rather make the smallest payments, even if they have to pay interest

 For some learners, payments need to be broken up into even smaller amounts.
 In this case, they might prefer to pay interest so as to spread payments out as long as possible.